Drone Surveys & Inspection Newcastle

 Get a Free Quote for a Drone Survey or Inspection in Newcastle

 Newcastle Upon Tyne (Newcastle) with a population of 302,000 is the largest city in the North East of England and the 8th most populous urban area in the UK.

-Situated on the northern bank of the River Tyne, 8.5 miles from the North Sea, Newcastle is located 36 miles north west of Middlesbrough and 15 miles north of Durham.
+Situated on the northern bank of the River Tyne, 8.5 miles from the North Sea, Newcastle is located 36 miles northwest of Middlesbrough and 15 miles north of Durham.

 The city of Newcastle Upon Tyne is entirely located entirely within the Newcastle CTR (Controlled Traffic Region), meaning that drone flights within and around Newcastle will be carried out in Class D airspace and require clearance from Newcastle ATC prior to flight.
 The CTR extends NE to SW to Gateshead in the SE.
-Newcastle Hospital Helicopter Ambulance also operates within the city centre, around Royal Victoria Infirmary,.
+Newcastle Hospital Helicopter Ambulance also operates within the city centre, around Royal Victoria Infirmary.

-With Newcastle being such a large city, there will be numerous local considerations that should be factored into your drone flight planning along with the usual concerns when flying around towns and cities such as congestion, travel networks etc. It is also important that rail networks should always be factored into your planning as Network Rail have their own regulations regarding drones around their property in addition to CAA regulations.
+With Newcastle being such a large city, there will be numerous local considerations that should be factored into your drone flight planning along with the usual concerns when flying around towns and cities such as congestion, travel networks etc. It is also important that rail networks should always be factored into your planning as Network Rail has their own regulations regarding drones around its property in addition to CAA regulations.